ErnestTAzukaeme/ErnestTA/README.md

 - Cleaned 15K+ HazMat records with Pandas to fix nulls and unify units
 - Engineered 12 features on spill volume, injuries and material and visualized trends with Seaborn
 - Built Random Forest and OLS models in scikit-learn to predict risk and estimate damage costs
-- Deployed a Plotly Dash dashboard with four filters and drill-down maps for live monitoring

 ---